EXPLAINER: Why bond yields may be warning of a recession

 “The economy is very, very strong,” he said, pointing to its continued growth and the healthy job market.

-And even if the two-year and 10-year Treasury yields inverted on Tuesday, it may end up being just a temporary blip rather than a lasting trend.
+And even though the two-year and 10-year Treasury yields inverted twice this past week, it may end up being just a temporary blip rather than a lasting trend.

 Many investors, though, are getting more worried about the risk of a recession or the possibility of “stagflation,” which would be the painful combination of high unemployment and high inflation.

 The bond market, of course, also seems to be more pessimistic.
-Just look at the yield curve.7 Trucking Stocks That Are About to Go On a Roll
+Just look at the yield curve.7 Stocks That are Ready For a Santa Claus Rally

 .